opengovsg/opendoc-clm/property.md

 -   Someone else has been prescribed as the person responsible for the exterior feature (such a provision shall be determinative even if one of the above conditions applies).

+   The definition of "exerior feature" is as provided under the Building Control Act (Cap 29) and is defined as follows:

 ### HDB Flats